codeforberlin/we-count/README.md

 ### Ingest data

-Run the following script to ingest the mobility data as a compressed file (note: currently bzm_v01 will currently work with off-line version only):
+Run the following script to ingest the mobility data as a compressed file (note: currently bzm_v01 will work with off-line version only):

 ```sh
 python src/bzm_get_data.py